akkartik/lines.love/reference.md

 deleted and `screen_top1` which specifies how far down the lines is currently visible on screen.

+### clickable buttons

+There's a facility for rendering buttons and responding to events when they're clicked.
+It requires setting up 3 things:
+  - a `state` table housing all buttons.
+Can be the same `state` variable the text-editor widget uses, but doesn't have to be.
+  - specifying buttons to create in `state`.
+This must happen either directly or indirectly within `App.draw`.
+  - responding to clicks on buttons in `state`.
+This must happen either directly or indirectly within `App.mousepressed`.

+The following facilities help set these things up:

+* Clear `state` at the start of each frame:

+    ```
+    state.button_handlers = {}
+    ```

+  Don't forget to do this, or your app will get slower over time.

+* `button` creates a single button.
+The syntax is:

+    ```
+    button(state, name, {x=..., y=..., w=..., h=..., color={r,g,b},
+      icon = function({x=..., y=..., w=..., h=...}) ... end,
+      onpress1 = ...
+    })
+    ```

+  Call this either directly or indirectly from `App.draw`.
+It will paint a rectangle to the screen with top-left at (x,y), dimensions w×h pixels in the specified `color`.
+It will then overlay any drawing instructions within `icon` atop it.
+The `icon` callback will receive a table containing the same x/y/w/h.

+  The rectangle also registers within `state` the `onpress1` callback (without any arguments) when mouse button 1 is clicked on it.
+This way you can see everything about a button in one place.
+Create as many buttons as you like within a single shared `state`.

+* `mouse_press_consumed_by_any_button_handler(state, x,y, mouse_button)`

+  Call this either directly or indirectly from `App.mousepressed`.
+It will pass on a click to any button registered in `state`.
+It's also helpful to ensure clicks on a button don't have other effects, so I prefer the following boilerplate early in `mousepressed`:

+    ```
+    if mouse_press_consumed_by_any_button_handler(state, x,y, mouse_button) then
+      return
+    end
+    ```

 ### mouse primitives

 * `App.mouse_move(x, y)` -- sets the current position of the mouse to (`x`,